Magneto-optic effects of the Cosmic Microwave Background

-Another important assumption about generation of CMB polarization, is essentially generated at decoupling time and it remains invariant during subsequent evolution of the universe.
-Even this assumption is not completely end of the story, since for example the CMB may acquire a very small additional polarization during the reionization epoch due to Thomson scattering.
-So based on these two basic assumptions one would have that degree of linear polarization is generated by Thomson scattering and it remains almost invariant after the decoupling epoch.
+Another important assumption about generation of the CMB polarization, is essentially generated at the decoupling time and it remains invariant during subsequent evolution of the universe.
+Even this assumption is not completely the end of the story, since for example the CMB may acquire a very small additional polarization during the reionization epoch due to Thomson scattering.
+So based on these two basic assumptions one would have that degree of linear polarization is generated mostly by the Thomson scattering and it remains almost invariant after the decoupling time.

-In the previous sections we found upper limits/constraints on $g_{\phi\gamma}$ from current limit on the degree of circular polarization which is not directly generated by Thomson scattering.
+In the previous sections we found upper limits/constraints on $g_{\phi\gamma}$ from the current limit on the degree of circular polarization which is not directly generated by Thomson scattering.
 However, one may note that these upper limits/constraints found for $g_{\phi\gamma}$ in case of circular polarization, we have to high accuracy $P_L(T_0)\simeq P_L(T_i)$.
-These considerations would suggest that based on current limit on the degree of circular polarization and consequently on derived limits/constraints on $g_{\phi\gamma}$ from it, in principle the observed CMB linear polarization could be generated by a combination of Thomson scattering and magnetic-optic effects such as photon-pseudoscalar particle mixing where the latter is the subdominant component.
+These considerations would suggest that based on the current limit on the degree of circular polarization and consequently on derived limits/constraints on $g_{\phi\gamma}$ from it, in principle the observed CMB linear polarization could be generated by a combination of Thomson scattering and magnetic-optic effects such as photon-pseudoscalar particle mixing where the latter is the subdominant component.